tjarkvandemerwe/tidyprompt/README.md

 providers and models that support chat completion.
 This means that prompt wraps can also enable advanced functionalities like structured output and function calling for LLMs that do not natively support it.
-Where appropriate, ‘tidyprompt’ may also support native processing.
+Where appropriate, ‘tidyprompt’ may also support native configuration of specific APIs.

 Currently, `answer_as_json()` supports both text-based handling and native configuration of Ollama and OpenAI-type APIs (including supplying